zchking/docs/pages/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics.md

 The duration reports graph indicates how much time each execution took to complete.
 Any significant changes in execution time can be a sign to let you know that there are performance issues.

-Let’s take a look at Duration Report Graph of the Katalon Keywords project below, the execution #2 took more than 21 hrs to complete while the execution #5 took only 18 minutes.
+Let's take a look at Duration Report Graph of the Katalon Keywords project below, the execution #2 took more than 21 hrs to complete while the execution #5 took only 18 minutes.
 These differences indicate which execution needs to be reviewed.

 ![Duration Report Katalon Analytics](../../images/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics/10.png)